 There is also a Graduate School of Life Sciences, which is responsible for master’s degrees and doctorates.

-Only three major undergraduate programmes in life sciences are offered: biological sciences as a natural science specialism, a pre-clinical veterinary science programme and a newly created psychological and behavioural sciences programme.
+Four major undergraduate programmes in life sciences are offered: biological sciences as a natural science specialism, a pre-clinical veterinary science programme, a psychological and behavioural sciences programme, and medical science.

-Charles Darwin, perhaps the most famous life scientist of them all, was an alumnus of Christ’s College in Cambridge, and many other prominent biologists have studied or taught at the university.
+Charles Darwin, perhaps the most famous life scientist of them all, was an alumnus of Christ’s College, Cambridge, and many other prominent biologists have studied or taught at the university.

-Life science degrees at the University of Oxford are spread across a number of specialised departments within both the science and clinical divisions of the university.
+Life sciences degrees at the University of Oxford are spread across a number of specialised departments within both the science and clinical divisions of the university.

 Many world-leading academics work at the university.
 Richard Dawkins, the famous evolutionary biologist, is affiliated to the university and can often be seen around town or at public events.

 Oxford students belong to a college, where they live, eat and attend small-group tutorials with teachers.
-Postgraduate students are more likely to live outside college and will not necessarily be taught within their college.
+Postgraduate students are more likely to live off campus and will not necessarily be taught within their college.

 In general, Oxford graduates progress to high-profile careers, and many prominent politicians, cultural figures and award-winning scientists are associated with the university.